-Bocopa run a range of wine tours, starting at €5 per person, which is pretty good value, and includes a tasting of three wines from their range at the end.
+Bocopa run a range of wine tours, starting at €5 per person, which includes a tasting of three wines from their range at the end.

 Bocopa also make a limited amount of fondillón, the traditional dessert wine unique to Alicante.
-It’s great that they’re dedicating time and effort to keeping this remarkable wine alive, but I don’t think it’s the best fondillón you can buy.
+It’s great that they’re dedicating time and effort to keeping this remarkable wine alive, but I’d say it’s not the best fondillón you can buy.

 The downside of this bodega in Monóvar is that they don’t do tours.
 The upside is that they make very good wine, and you can drop in, taste and buy direct.

 Primitivo Quiles is a family firm and the oldest bodega in the Comunidad Valenciana.
 You’ll find it next to the old bullring as you drive into Monóvar from Alicante.

 Their Monastrell/Merlot Roble red and their Raspay Reserva (100% Monastrell) are both good.
 King Juan Carlos was served Raspay Reserva the first time he visited Alicante – hence the Spanish colours on the bottle.

 Try also their excellent Moscatel Extra dessert wine, made from the Moscatel Romano grape.
 Sometimes moscatel dessert wines can be over-the-top-sweet.
 Not this one.
 One of the best I’ve tried, with a beautiful amber colour to match.

 Star of the show is their fondillón, made with the sherry-style solera system.
 The oldest barrel (tonel El Abuelo) started production in 1892 and is still going strong.